-What he has done through the entire book is to describe Jesus Christ.
-He shows us the Son, for the Son is the message.
-So here we have a situation where God's final word to us is His Son.
+Jesus Christ is shown as the Son, and in this final word the Son is the message.
 It is not that rules, codes, or Commandments are not important.
 They are.
 But the emphasis is on knowing a person, having a personal relationship with a person, for that person relationship is what brings life.
 The knowing of the person comes first, and then knowing the words, the rules, and the Commandments come together in one piece and all go together.